 - designing a new website with a Get Your Weekends Back theme

-- launching Facebook Ads designed to engage with in-market prospects, trigger a store visit and prompt a purchase decision.
+- launching Facebook Ads designed to engage with in-market prospects, trigger store visits and prompt a purchase decision.

 In Phase 1 of the campaign, we drove 25,349 visitors to the client’s website at a cost of $0.28 per visitor.